HIPAA Release Form Explained [+ Free Template, State Examples & Compliance Tips]

 Free HIPAA release form template

-Simplify the process of creating a HIPAA release form with this free template.
+Simplify the process of creating a HIPAA compliant release form with this free template.
+With it, you can save time, reduce risk, and more easily meet HIPAA’s authorization requirements.

 Covered entities are required to obtain patient authorization for uses and disclosures of protected health information for specific purposes, generally other than treatment, payment, and health care operations, or to disclose protected health information to a third party specified by the individual.

-Under the HIPAA Privacy Rule, covered entities are permitted — but not required — to voluntarily obtain patient consent for uses and disclosures of protected health information for treatment, payment, and health care operations.
+Under the HIPAA Privacy Rule, covered entities are not required to obtain patient authorization for uses and disclosures of protected health information for treatment, payment, and health care operations.

-For example, doctors, nurses, hospitals, laboratory technicians, and other health care providers that are covered entities can use or disclose protected health information, such as X-rays, laboratory and pathology reports, diagnoses, and other medical information for treatment purposes without the patient’s authorization.
+For example, doctors, nurses, hospitals, laboratory technicians, and other health care providers that are covered entities can use or disclose PHI, such as X-rays, laboratory and pathology reports, diagnoses, and other medical information for treatment purposes without the patient’s authorization.

 1. Provide instructions